- Address: 1 Paul Brown Stadium, Cincinnati

 - Capacity: 65,000

 - Opened: 19 August 2000

 - Tenants: Cincinnati Bengals (American football)

-The Paul Brown Stadium, which is also known as The Jungle, has been the home of the Cincinnati Bengals of the National Football League since 2000.
-The venue is named after Paul Brown, a co-founder and the first manager of the Cincinnati Bengals.
+The Paycor Stadium, which is also known as The Jungle, has been the home of the Cincinnati Bengals of the National Football League since 2000.
+The venue opened as the Paul Brown Stadium.
+It was named after Paul Brown, a co-founder and the first manager of the Cincinnati Bengals, until 2022.
 The Bengals played their first Super Bowl in 1982.
-The San Francisco 49ers won the game 26-21 in front of 81,000 fans in Michigan.
+The San Francisco 49ers won the game 26-21.
+The Super Bowl took place in Michigan in front of 81,000 fans.
 The Cincinnati Bengals played their second Super Bowl in 1989.
 That year, the San Francisco 49ers won the Super Bowl again.